-http://msa.gov.cn/Notice/NotList/00000000-0000-0300-04000000008 but see also Q&A 7 & 8 for compliance with the Revised Detailed Rules.
+http://msa.gov.cn/Notice/NotList/0000000-0000-0300-04000000008 but see also Q&A 7 & 8 for compliance with the Revised Detailed Rules.

 The List also states the area where the SPRO is authorised to operate.
 Most are only authorised to operate in the port and near shore waters.
 However some are authorised to operate 20 miles off the shore, some in Shanghai are only authorised to operate within the port area and one is authorised to operate offshore (Tianjin).
-An unofficial English translation of this list is shown in the China oil pollution section of our website and is updated regularly.
+An unofficial English translation of this list is shown on the Club website and is updated regularly.